MIT-Mario-Kart/MIT-Mario-Kart/README.md

 ### Color sensor calibration

-The color sensor being sensible to the lightning conditions and itss distance to its target, it needed to be calibrated to be as precise as possible.
+The color sensor being sensible to the lightning conditions and its distance to its target, it needed to be calibrated to be as precise as possible.
 The code of the calibration is available on the repo.

 A dediacated server was made at the beginning of testing and showed the performace of the sensor as seen below.